 Training will usually take the form of either one-day or two-day events, and some training is delivered via Zoom.
 Training sessions will include time for learning, sharing and reflecting, which we feel are crucial aspects for the consolidation of knowledge.
 We make our training available throughout the year at a range of different venues.
 As there is often a high demand for limited places early booking is strongly advised as places may be limited on some courses.
 Only those who have booked in time can be guaranteed free places.
 Importantly, training for all of the above is only free to members of the NIHCA.
 Individuals outside of the association will be required to cover costs if they wish to attend.

-You can view our current training programme here: Training Programme
+You can download our current training programme here: Training Programme 2024_2025

 You can learn more about the grant application process here: Applying for a Training Grant